Skip to main content

 Dry-run and practice

-• Dry-run executes the mission plan without sending: you see exactly which messages would go to whom, when.
+• Extra-safe rehearsal (dry-run) executes the job plan without sending: you see exactly which messages would go to whom, when.

-• Practice lets you converse with the agent in its outreach voice before anything is real — useful for calibrating tone before the first live mission.
+• Drafts only (practice) lets you converse with the agent in its outreach voice before anything is real — useful for calibrating tone before the first live job.

 Webhooks and replies